 11 Tips for Yoga Newbies

-You see them smiling at you as they walk around the room or demonstrate poses, but do you ever wonder what your yoga teachers are thinking?
+You see them smiling at you as they walk around or demonstrate poses, but do you ever wonder what your yoga teachers are thinking?

 Here are 11 things yoga instructors want newbies to know about their classes: